 - Details of DBS checks and training attended in line with our safeguarding and child protection policy;

-- Your bank details and information as to whether you are a UK taxpayer so we can claim gift aid;
+- Information as to whether you are a UK taxpayer so we can claim gift aid;

 - Any other personal information shared with us;

 - Information about you that is publicly and freely available, such as on social media or your company website.

 Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example information about your health, ethnicity and religion.

 We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and data protection laws allow us to.
 For example, we may ask for your health information if you are taking part in one of our challenge events or attending our Programme.

 Where it is appropriate to collect this information, we will make it clear why we are collecting it and what it will be used for.
 We do not keep this information for any longer than necessary.

 We collect your data from third parties such as Just Giving, Virgin Money Giving or other fundraising platforms, if you have made a donation to the Youth Adventure Trust and given us permission to keep your details.
 This data is securely transferred over to us and is retained for the purposes of processing your donation and thanking you for your support.

 We may use your information for a number of different purposes, which may include:

 - Participation in our programme as a young person or a volunteer;